Summary

 Loss of baby teeth

-From the age of about 6 years, baby teeth start to become 'wobbly' and fall out to make way for adult teeth.
-It is perfectly normal for a child to lose their first tooth up to a year or 2 earlier or later than 6 years of age.
+From the age of about 6 years, deciduous teeth start to become 'wobbly' and fall out to make way for adult teeth.
+It is perfectly normal for a child to lose their first tooth up to 2 years earlier or later than 6 years of age.
 Girls generally lose teeth earlier than boys.
 The first tooth to fall out is usually located in the front of the lower jaw.

 - Reassure your child that losing baby teeth is a natural process and new adult teeth will come in their place.
 It's normal for gums to be tender and bleed a little, although some children experience little or no discomfort while losing their teeth.